laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - MicroSD slot not working properly
   If you use modified Sinetek-rtsx.kext, you can use HFS + formatted SD card, but there are still some problems

-- PCIE front and rear camera (AVStream2500, OV5670, OV8858) not recognized
+- I2C front and rear camera (AVStream2500, OV5670, OV8858) not recognized

 - Compared to Windows, white noise occurs a little on speakers